edward93/VisualStudio.Templates/README.md

 ### How To Use
 Clone this repository then navigate to the desired folder (depending which template you want) select all files and folders there and compress them and create a zip file.
-Then copy that zip file into the *templates* location of your **Visual Studio 2017**.
+Then copy that zip file into the *templates* location of your **Visual Studio 2017** directory.
 Now when you start Visual Studio 2017 and create a new project you will see newly added project templtes under the **Visual C#** section.

+## Future planes
+1) Add new project [ProjectName].Test
+2) Add ability to use microservices architecture

 **This readme will be updated later on